luke67893/atlasDB/CONTRIBUTING.md

 # LICENSE

-This project is distributed under the MIT License!
+This project is distributed under the MPL-2.0 License!
 By creating a PR with your code it will fall under that license as well, please keep that in mind.

 # What should push